Rose King

 In her long career on Broadway, stretching from at least 1919 to 1942, she starred in High Kickers, Thumbs Up!, The Torch Bearers, and A la Carte, among other productions.
 As an actor, she had an occasional Hollywood fling.
-For example, she made five films in 1909, including The Necklace and The Seventh Day both co-starring Mary Pickford (and both directed by D.W.
-Griffith), and another four in the 1930s.
+For example, she made five silent films in 1909, including The Necklace and The Seventh Day both co-starring Mary Pickford (and both directed by D.W.
+Griffith).

 Reviews

 Eau Claire Leader, 21 Sept 1909: